tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 This is an incarnation of dynamic scopes that, like linear types, have the type checker guarantee that resources aren't used after released and that they aren't used in other threads.
-However, they still demand from the programmer to not insert too many or too few little scopes.
+However, they still demand from the programmer to not insert too many or too few scopes.
 In our setting, monadic regions could still be interesting to use for implementing functions like `borrowJ`.